Ramyakayyuri/demo-repo/README.md

 ## local developement

+1. welcome
-1. open index.html in your browser.
+2. open index.html in your browser.